buhrmi/buhrmi/README.md

 I'm buhrmi, Representative Director and Owner of Buhrmi Investments

-Through targeted investments we help to develop the musical landscape in South East Asia and Japan through our main portfolio companies:
+Through our main portfolio companies and targeted investments we help develop the musical landscape in South East Asia and Japan.

 #### Japan